U.S. spy chief creates a new head of election security

 Director of National Intelligence Dan Coats announced Friday he has established the position of intelligence community election threats executive — and appointed a career official, Shelby Pierson, to serve in this new role.

-Pierson wiill serve as the DNI's principal adviser on threats to elections and matters related to election security, the DNI said in a statement.
-She will coordinate and integrate all election security activities, initiatives, and programs across spy agencies and synchronize intelligence efforts in support of the broader U.S. government, the DNI said.
+Pierson will serve as the agency's principal adviser on threats to elections and matters related to election security, the Office of the Director of National Intelligence said in a statement.
+She will coordinate and integrate all election security activities, initiatives and programs across spy agencies and synchronize intelligence efforts in support of the broader U.S. government, the statement said.

 "Election security is an enduring challenge and a top priority for the IC," Coats said.
 "In order to build on our successful approach to the 2018 elections, the IC must properly align its resources to bring the strongest level of support to this critical issue.
 There is no one more qualified to serve as the very first election threats executive than Shelby Pierson, whose knowledge and experience make her the right person to lead this critical mission."

-Coats also directed the FBI, the CIA and other spy agencies to name a single, senior-executive lead for election security for each agency.
+Coats also directed the FBI, the CIA and other spy agencies to name a single lead for election security for each agency.

 Pierson served as the DNI's crisis manager for election security during the 2018 midterm elections and has served for more than two decades in intelligence jobs, the DNI said,